noobyme/kobovncviewer/README.md

 - Rotate:1-4
 - Scale: fit to width or height
 - Longtap: Send right click for windows server by pressing and holding, android and linux servers seem to automatically implement this so no need
 - pan:disable click drag for panning
+- colour:Use rgb instead of grayscale for colour devices

 Advanced users: